What is Ethereum? Complete Guide 2026 for Beginners

 - RWA Tokenization: BlackRock tokenizes funds on Ethereum

-Ethereum isn’t just a cryptocurrency—it’s the programmable infrastructure revolutionizing finance, art, organizations, and the internet itself.
+Ethereum is not just a cryptocurrency — it’s the programmable infrastructure revolutionizing finance, art, organizations, and the internet itself.

 You now know: